EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ----

-## How to operate a cluter
+## How to operate a cluster

 *exec-VMNAME*
 - When it starts, VM is registered on Hyper-V Manager and powered on.
-- When it stops, VM is unregistered on Hyper-V Manager and powerd off.
+- When it stops, VM is unregistered on Hyper-V Manager and powered off.

 *genw-VMNAME*
 - Executing the recovery action if VM is not running on its host server.